-Prolonged use of opioid analgesics during pregnancy may cause neonatal opioid withdrawal syndrome [see Warnings and Precautions (5.4)].
-Available data with NUCYNTA tablets are insufficient to inform a drug-associated risk for major birth defects and miscarriage.
+Use of opioid analgesics for an extended period of time during pregnancy may cause neonatal opioid withdrawal syndrome [see Warnings and Precautions (5.4)].
+Available data with NUCYNTA tablets are insufficient to inform a drug-associated risk for major birth defects and miscarriage or adverse maternal outcomes.
+There are risks to the mother and infant associated with use of NUCYNTA for an extended period of time during pregnancy (see Clinical Considerations).